chantouchsek/laravel-vue-form-validator/README.md

 Supported http methods are `get`, `delete`, `head`, `post`, `put` & `patch`.

-If you want to see how the http library is used internally, refer to the `Form` class' `submit` method.
+If you want to see how the http library is used internally, refer to the `BaseProxy` class' `submit` method.

 ### Working with files